Jerry Sandusky: Verdict and sentencing

 On the evening before his sentencing hearing, Sandusky released an audio statement maintaining his innocence.
 The next day, Cleland sentenced Sandusky to 60 years in prison–as mentioned above, the minimum possible sentence under Pennsylvania law.
 He will not be eligible for parole until he serves at least 30 years.
 Sandusky's earliest possible release date will be October 9, 2042, when he will be 98 years old.
 In pronouncing the sentence, Cleland said that Sandusky was a particularly dangerous breed of child molester because he masked his manipulation and abuse of children behind a respectable facade.
 "It is the remarkable ability to conceal that makes these crimes so heinous," he said.
 While acknowledging Sandusky's "positive work," Cleland called him a "dangerous" child molester who should never be allowed to be free again.
 At the same hearing, Cleland granted prosecutors' request to have Sandusky declared a "sexually violent predator" under Pennsylvania's version of Megan's Law.
 This would subject him to stringent reporting requirements if he is released.
 Sandusky would not only have to report his address to police every three months for the rest of his life, but would also have to participate in a court-approved counseling program; however, this designation will likely be academic since as mentioned above, Sandusky will almost certainly die in prison.
 Earlier, on August 30, the Pennsylvania Sexual Offenders Assessment Board had recommended that Sandusky be declared a sexually violent predator.
+He was fined costs and fees of $5,675.44 in Commonwealth of Pennsylvania v.
+Sandusky (CP-14-CR-0002421-2011) and costs, fees, and restitution of $194,078.06 in Commonwealth of Pennsylvania v.
+Sandusky (CP-14-CR-0002422-2011).